demsking/couchdb-documentation/rfcs/016-fdb-replicator.md

 would simply disappear without a trace.
 It was up to the user to periodically monitor the job status and re-create the job.
-In the current design, `transient` jobs are persisted to FDB as `couch_jobs` records, and so would survive dbcore node restarts.
+In the current design, `transient` jobs are persisted to FDB as `couch_jobs` records, and so would survive node restarts.
 Also after transient jobs complete or failed, they used to disappear immediately.
 This design proposes keeping them around for a configurable emount of time to allow users to retrive their status via `_scheduler/jobs/$id` API.